-The customs clearance is usually granted within a short period of time; however, depending on the workload at the port and whether all of the SENASA and ADUANAS requirements are complete, the average release times can range from a few hours to a week.
+The customs clearance is usually granted within a short period of time; however, depending on the workload at the port and whether all the SENASA and ADUANAS requirements are complete, the average release time can range from a few hours to a week.

-On August 2021 the first private logistics hub nearby Puerto Cortes, which hosts ARSA, Customs Administration and SEPA inspectors, received authorization from SENASA for customs clearance operations outside OPC premises.
+In August 2021, the first private logistics hub nearby Puerto Cortes, which hosts ARSA, Customs Administration and SEPA inspectors, received authorization from SENASA for customs clearance operations outside OPC premises.
 This public-private partnership offers an alternative for importers to OPC.